grygorek/FreeRTOS_cpp11/README.md

   * Time - std::chrono, std::sleep_for, etc.
   * Futures - std::assync, std::promise, std::future, etc.
   * std::notify_all_at_thread_exit
+  * C++20 semaphores, latches, barriers and atomic wait & notify

 I have not tested all the features.
 I know that `thread_local` does not work.
 It will compile but will not create thread unique storage.

 This implementation is for GNU C Compiler (GCC) only.
 Tested with:
-  * GCC 8.2 and 10.2 for ARM 32bit (cmake generates Eclipse project)
+  * GCC 11.3 and 10.2 for ARM 32bit (cmake generates Eclipse project)
-  * FreeRTOS 10.1.1
+  * FreeRTOS 10.4.3
   * Windows 10
-  * NXP MCUXpresso v10.3.0 (ARM CM4 & CM7)
+  * Qemu 6.1.0

-Although I have not tried any platforms other than ARM, I believe it should work.
+Although I have not tried any platforms other than ARM and RISCV, I believe it should work.
 The dependency is on FreeRTOS only.
 If FreeRTOS runs on your target then I believe this library will too.